treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 >>> squares = (n**2 for n in numbers)
 ```

-And all **generators are iterators**, meaning you can call `next` on a generator to get its next item:
+And generators are iterators, meaning you can call `next` on a generator to get its next item:

 ```pycon
 >>> next(squares)